 - Mold and Decay – Mold can grow between the cracks and crevices of your roof, which worsens any existing issue.
 Expanding, deterioration, and bugs all get worse with the presence of mold.

 - Damaged Shingles – Rain damage to shingles is typically sporadic and unpredictable.
 Water and wind washing over your shingles for hours at a time can cause damage very quickly.

 - Damaged Gutter and Downspout – Heavy rain takes a toll on your gutter and downspouts.
 Clogs and cracks in the gutters can lead to damage to your walls, siding, and foundation.

 Hail can cause a surprising amount of long-lasting damage to your roof and property.
-Vehicles, siding, shingles, and gutters can all be negatively affected by hail.
+Vehicles, siding, shingles, and gutters can all be negatively affected by hail damage.

 The Factors That Cause Hail Damage

 - Density and Shape of the Hailstones – Hail is made from raindrops in the higher-level clouds that freeze and clump together.
 As they fall, they grow to create hard balls of ice and particles.
-The larger, and denser the hail – the more damage it can cause.
+The larger, and denser they are – the more hail damage they can cause.

 How Hail Damage Your Roof?

 1. Damaged or Bruised Shingles – If you have large and sharp hailstones, they can tear right through the upper layer of your asphalt shingles and allow water to penetrate through to your deck.

 2. Water Leakage – Even if it is small – fast falling or dense hail can crack the shingle mat.
 It is not visible from a distance but up close it looks like small crescent-shaped black lines that allow moisture through.

 Heavy Snow and Ice Damage